SumoLogic/sumologic-documentation/docs/contributing/create-edit-doc.md

 In your Integrated Development Environment (IDE), compose the body of your document.

 Refer to our [Style Guide](/docs/contributing/style-guide) for instructions on crafting and styling content, including adding code snippets, importing multimedia, and more.
 The body text of your document is written in GitHub-flavored markdown, with some customizations.

-#### Recommended authoring tools

-If you're new to GitHub and/or writing Markdown, we recommend using the following apps:

-* [VS Code](https://code.visualstudio.com/).
-Development application to open the repo, edit and create files, and preview pages as you write.
-We recommend the following extensions:
-   * Markdown All in One
-   * Markdown Preview GitHub Styling
-   * Markdown Preview Enhanced
-   * Markdown Preview Mermaid Support and Mermaid Markdown Syntax Highlighting for charts and graphs
-* [GitHub Desktop](https://desktop.github.com/).
-Easy-to-use interface to update your local machine clone, create branches, push to GitHub, and more.
-* [iTerm2](https://iterm2.com/).
-Terminal application for macOS.
-You can also install [Oh My Zsh](https://ohmyz.sh/) for theming.

 ### Step 4: Add doc to the navigation menu